jaateixeira/ScrapLogGit2Net/README.md

 Congrats.
 You collected social network data ready for analysis.

-# Arguments for advanced use
+# Command line options for advanced use

 - Use serialized changelogs so you don't need to use raw git logs every time (speeds things up)
 - Provide a configuration file with emails (aka developers) that should be ignored.
 Handy for ignoring bots that commit code